UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Planned_Outages.md

 # Planned Outages

+!!! important "UCL Christmas closing"
+    UCL's closure dates for Christmas are Weds 23 Dec to Tues 3 Jan inclusive.
+    The clusters will be left running, but any tickets or cluster problems will be dealt with after we return on 4th January.

+    Email rc-support@ucl.ac.uk as usual.

 The second Tuesday of every month is a maintenance day, when the following clusters should be considered at risk from 8:00AM: Myriad, Kathleen, Thomas, Young, Michael, Aristotle and the Data Science Platform.
 We won’t necessarily perform maintenance every month, and notice by email will not always be given about maintenance day work that only puts services at risk.

 Full details of outages are emailed to the cluster-specific user lists.